Cost of Owning a Havana Brown Cat

 Owning a Havana Brown is a significant financial commitment over their 8-13 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown requires thoughtful care tailored to their specific breed characteristics.
+6-10 lbs body size, 8-13 yrs expected life — and the Havana Brown has particular breed-specific care realities worth learning up front, not in reaction to problems.
 Choosing a Havana Brown means preparing for a 8-13 yrs companionship with a cat whose moderate nature and short coat define the rhythm of daily care.

 First-Year Expenses